 Where to Eat Food in Barcelona

-There are thousands of restaurants in Barcelona, and we cannot possibly narrow them all down.
+There are thousands of restaurants in Barcelona city, and we cannot possibly narrow them all down.
 Instead, we’ve pulled together a few tips to finding the best places to eat for your tastes and budget!

 Barcelona’s most famous produce market is Boqueria, off Las Ramblas in El Raval.
 It’s filled to the brim with fresh produce and some of the best tapas in the city!
 There are also a few timeless restaurants inside.
 Though Santa Caterina, Sant Antoni, and Barceloneta are also a treasure hunt for foodies, but with smaller crowds.